Ninja Gaiden: Arcade game

 The original Ninja Gaiden arcade game was ported to the Amstrad CPC, Commodore 64, Amiga, Atari ST, and ZX Spectrum.
 The Amiga version retained almost all of the graphics and functionality of the original game, including the two-player cooperative gameplay and the introduction.
 All these versions, developed by Ocean Software, were released in Europe as Shadow Warriors.
 An MS-DOS port of the original Ninja Gaiden was also developed by Hi Tech Expressions, this time for its release in North America as Ninja Gaiden, as opposed to the other versions.
 However, it featured stripped down play mechanics and a low 16 colour palette.
 Lastly, it was ported to the Atari Lynx handheld system.
 An emulated version of the arcade game exists in the Xbox version's update Ninja Gaiden Black as a bonus feature and was available through Nintendo's Wii Virtual Console download service.

+An arcade sequel, Ninja Gaiden II/Ninja Ryūkenden II, was being developed by Tecmo for the Neo Geo.
+The game featured three selectable characters: Ryu Hayabusa, Rash (an American football player), and Ran (a schoolgirl idol).
+Takuya Hanaoka, who composed music for the Super Nintendo Entertainment System version of Tecmo Super Bowl, scored six music tracks for Ninja Gaiden II/Ninja Ryūkenden II.
+The game was tested at a game center in Tokyo in July 1994, but was cancelled due to negative feedback regarding its difficulty.
+Following the cancellation of Ninja Gaiden II/Ninja Ryūkenden II, three different teams were formed to create new projects using leftover assets from it, and one of them opted for a ninja-themed game, which eventually became Tōkidenshō Angel Eyes.

 NES series

-The story of the 1988 release of Ninja Gaiden and its sequels take place in a retrofuturistic version of the 1980s.